from sklearn.model_selection import cross_val_score

 LogisticRegression(random_state=1, solver='liblinear')

-Now, let’s also add the n_jobs parameter, set it to -1, and re-run the grid search.
+parameter, set it to -1, and re-run the grid search.
 This instructs scikit-learn to use parallel processing with all of your CPUs to perform the search.
-If your machine has multiple processors, this will generally be faster, and in this case it was about twice as fast.
+If your machine has multiple processors, this will generally be faster, though in this case it took about the same amount of time.

-= GridSearchCV(pipe, params, cv=5, scoring='accuracy', verbose=1, n_jobs=-1)
+= GridSearchCV(pipe, params, cv=5, scoring='accuracy', verbose=1,

 Fitting 5 folds for each of 48 candidates, totalling 240 fits